Ten Ways to Change Your Man (a re-post) Inspiration from Professional Mom

 Lulu.com

-Sunsets on Mobile Bay Calendar 2024 Volume XIII is available on Lulu.com, featuring the award-winning photography of local artist, Tommie Peterson.
+Sunsets on Mobile Bay Calendar 2025 Volume XIV is available on Lulu.com, featuring the award-winning photography of local artist, Tommie Peterson.
 Tommie has delivered on the most fantastic photos yet!
-Volume XIII, 13 years of calendars and if you've been getting one every year, you won't be disappointed!
+Volume XIV, 14years of calendars and if you've been getting one every year, you won't be disappointed!
 Lovely views of the Mobile, Alabama skyline with the most gorgeous sunsets ever! $2.00 per calendar is donated to Joe McDonald Ministry after printing costs.
 Thank you to all of our ministry supporters for your faithful giving!
-For more information on Joe McDonald Ministry, visit our FaceBook Page or website, JoeMcDonaldMinistry.org
+For more information on Joe McDonald Ministry, visit Professional MomFaceBook Page or Joe McDonald Ministry FaceBook Page, and get monthly newsletters on JoeMcDonaldMinistry.org

-Be sure to use a LULU.com discount code for extra savings!
+Be sure to use a LuLu.com discount code for extra savings!

 Professional Mom